 3.5 Ombudsman Committee discussion update

-Discussion: President Beecher noted that after reviewing ASCE’s existing Committee on Professional Standards, his recommendation is not move forward with an Ombudsman Committee at the Section and instead refer all issues to ASCE’s Committee instead.
+Discussion: President Beecher noted that after reviewing ASCE’s existing Committee on Professional Standards, his recommendation is not move forward with an Ombudsman Committee at the Section and instead refer all issues to ASCE’s Committee on Professional Conduct instead.
 This will ensure there is adequate separation in the relationship between parties.

 Action Item - The Ombudsman-related duties will be removed from the DEI Committee’s official description in the Texas Section Rules of Operation.